 Towers Hill at Charters Towers

-Once the second largest city in Queensland, this gold rush era settlement has been preserved as a monument to its former bustling self.
-Enjoy its wide open main street and grand old architecture reflecting the former prosperity of this historic outback town.
+Once the second-largest city in Queensland, this gold rush era settlement has been preserved as a monument to its former bustling self.
+Enjoy its wide open main street and grand, old architecture reflecting the former prosperity of this historic outback town.

 Gold Rush era archictecture at Charters Tower.
 Credit: Tourism and Events Queensland

-Held in April each year, the Julia Creek Dirt n Dust Festival is a celebration of live music, the country’s toughest triathlon, bog snorkelling, horse racing, PBR Bull riding and Australia’s Best Butt competition!
+Held in April each year, the Julia Creek Dirt n Dust Festival is a celebration of live music, the country's toughest triathlon, bog snorkelling, horse racing, PBR Bull riding, and Australia's Best Butt competition!

 A normal day at Julia Creek Dirt n Dust festival.
 Credit: Tourism and Events Queensland

-This is the Outback at its best and funniest.
+This is the outback at its best and funniest.

 Known locally as ‘Australia's Little Grand Canyon', Porcupine Gorge is made up of towering sandstone cliffs that have been carved into the landscape over time by the surrounding creek.